 SEQUOYAH BIRTHPLACE MUSEUM

 Enjoy this beautiful museum nestled in the majestic Great Smoky Mountains on the shores of Tellico Lake.
-Hear wonderful Cherokee myths and legends, marvel at the syllabary which took Sequoyah twelve years to develop, but only a few hours for the average person to learn.
-See the artifacts excavated in the Little Tennessee Valley in two decades of archeological work spanning 8,000 years of continuous human habitation.
+Hear wonderful Cherokee myths and legends.
+Also, marvel at the syllabary which took Sequoyah twelve years to develop.
+However, it takes only a few hours for the average person to learn.
+Also, see the artifacts excavated in the Little Tennessee Valley in two decades of archeological work spanning 8,000 years of continuous human habitation.

 FLEAS UNLIMITED FLEA MARKET

 Welcome to the Sweetwater Flea Market.
 We currently have 800 vendor booths and most have been with us for many years.
-We have been fortunate to attract a wide range of businesses offering their services and products at great prices.
+Fortunately, we have been able to attract a wide range of businesses offering their services and products at great prices.
 We select vendors carefully to ensure visitors to the Sweetwater Flea Market have a wonderful and memorable shopping experience.